-Pay per hour job, as the name suggests, is the type of job where freelancer is paid per number of hours worked.
-Freelancer completes the task and sends the timesheet to the client.
-Client pays Total Number of Hours Worked x Hourly Rate.
-This approach has following advantages and disadvantages.
+Pay per hour job, as the name suggests, is the type of job where the freelancer is paid per number of hours worked.
+The freelancer completes the task and sends the timesheet to the client.
+A client pays Total Number of Hours Worked x Hourly Rate.
+This approach has the following advantages and disadvantages.

-Hourly job means you get paid for what you do.
-You don’t have to make an estimate about the time required to complete the task.
-You will only have to tell the client your hourly rate and rest is client’s headache.
+- An hourly job means you get paid for what you do.
+You don’t have to make an estimate of the time required to complete the task.
+You will only have to tell the client your hourly rate and rest is the client’s headache.

-Both client and freelancer can change the requirements at any time during the job.
+- Both clients and freelancers can change the requirements at any time during the job.

-Good for long term jobs where requirements are not well defined.
-Less risky because you are being paid on weekly basis.
+- Good for long term jobs where requirements are not well defined.
+Less risk because you are being paid on a weekly basis.

-Pay per hour jobs can lead to privacy issues because often times client require you to install screen monitoring software so that he can monitor your work which leads to privacy concerns and also some people don’t like to be monitored while they are working.
+- Pay per hour jobs can lead to privacy issues because often times client requires you to install screen monitoring software so that he can monitor your work which leads to privacy concerns and also some people don’t like to be monitored while they are working.

 Pay Per Project

-Pay per project jobs are jobs where client and freelancer agree at a fixed price for the whole project.
+Pay per project jobs are jobs where the client and freelancers agree at a fixed price for the whole project.

-Not suitable for jobs with not well defined scope.
-For example if you are building a complex website, it is very difficult to make an estimate about the time and amount required to complete the project.
+- Not suitable for jobs with not well-defined scope.
+For example, if you are building a complex website, it is very difficult to make an estimate of the time and amount required to complete the project.

-Unable to embrace changes during the project development.
-Requirements once decided are frozen in case of fixed price jobs.
+- Unable to embrace changes during project development.
+Requirements once decided are frozen in case of fixed-price jobs.

-Whether to choose fixed price payment option or hourly payment option depends upon the type of project.
-If the project is not well defined and requirements are ambiguous, hourly payment is best option but if project has well defined scope and milestones, pay per project is better.
+Whether to choose a fixed-price payment option or hourly payment option depends upon the type of project.
+If the project is not well defined and requirements are ambiguous, hourly payment is the best option but if the project has well-defined scope and milestones, pay per project is better.